Meet The Businessman Helping Giuliani Find Dirt On Democrats In Ukraine

 Contributing to the publicity are this week's developments, including the impeachment inquiry House Speaker Nancy Pelosi announced on Tuesday.

-Parnas says he's spending a lot of time fielding calls from reporters.
+Parnas says he is spending a lot of time fielding calls from reporters.

 "I'm a little upset with the way the news is coming out because I don't think our president did anything wrong," says Parnas.
-He's optimistic the outcome will favor his side of the country's political divide.
+He is optimistic the outcome will favor his side of the country's political divide.

 "We have God and the truth on our side, so I think that will prevail," says Parnas.